moontide/WeChatBotEngine/doc/ReadMe.Chinglish.md

 	<dd>Repeat the message sent by sender.
 This bot is only for demonstration or test purpose, running for long term is not recommended.</dd>

 	<dt><strong>Relay</strong>: A bot which relay messages from outside to a WeChat friend in your contacts (Incomig only, no outgoing)</dt>
-	<dd>Receive message from outside via Socket (TCP/IP), and send it to a friend (person or room) in your WeChat contacts according the target given in the message.
+	<dd>Receive message in JSON format from outside via Socket (TCP/IP), and send it to a friend (person or room) in your WeChat contacts according the target given in the message.
 Other applications can send message to WeChat via this relay bot, hence expanded the power of WeChatBotEngine, such as:
 		<br/>
 		<ul>
 			<li>When download task of Transmission completed, a script will run (configurable in Transmission)，the script send message to WeChat via this relay bot, hence Download-Completed-Notification function is implemented</li>